Exploring the Differences Between an NP and a PA

 Of all the degrees in nursing and medicine, Nurse Practitioner (NP) and Physician Assistant (PA) are the two most commonly compared by aspiring healthcare students.
 From a patient perspective, there may be little or no apparent difference; patients are simply seeing a provider for care.

-Both NPs and PAs also have advanced education.
+Both NPs and PAs have advanced education.
 NPs earn their degrees in nursing and must achieve a minimum of a Master of Science in Nursing (MSN) from an accredited school to become licensed within a state.
-PAs need a minimum of a master’s-level degree from an accredited medical school or center of medicine to seek licensure.
-Both are certified to prescribe medications in most states.
-Both can order and perform diagnostics.
-Both may assess health and deliver prognoses.
-And both can determine courses of treatment for acute and chronic conditions.
-At first glance, you get a lot of “boths.”
+PAs need a minimum of a master’s-level degree from a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 At second glance, you’ll find the distinction between an NP and a PA meaningful, and it significantly affects how each studies and approaches patient care.